 Shop Within a 45-Day Window

 You have 45 days to shop for mortgages without damaging your credit when lenders use the newer FICO scoring model.
-Any credit checks from lenders within this time frame will appear as a single inquiry on your credit report, so making more inquiries doesn’t impact your credit more.
+Any credit checks from lenders within this time frame will appear as a single inquiry on your credit report.
+This means that making more inquiries doesn’t impact your credit more.

-Every lender gets to choose which version of the FICO scoring model they want to use, so your shopping window could vary from one inquiry to the next.
-Homebuyers who want to be as cautious as possible should do their best to keep all mortgage shopping within two weeks, just to be safe.
+Every lender gets to choose which version of the FICO scoring model they want to use.
+So your shopping window could vary from one inquiry to the next.
+Homebuyers who want to be extra cautious should do their best to keep all mortgage shopping within two weeks.

 Extending Past the 45-Day Window

 How much each inquiry affects your credit depends on your borrowing history.
-Buyers who have an extensive borrowing history with a strong payment record and without many inquiries in the recent past won’t see much damage — perhaps a drop of five points.
+Buyers who have an extensive borrowing history with a strong payment record and without many inquiries won’t see much damage.
+At most you can expect perhaps a drop of five points.

 Newer borrowers will likely take a greater hit, but the impact is usually still minor.

-In most cases, the money you’ll save by finding a lower mortgage rate makes the temporary drop in your credit score worth it.
+The money you’ll save by finding a lower mortgage rate makes the drop in your credit score worth it.

 Check Your Credit Report Yourself

-Check your credit report yourself before applying for a mortgage to look for any errors that might be negatively affecting your credit score.
+Check your credit report yourself before applying for a mortgage.
+Look for any errors that might be negatively affecting your credit score.
 Be sure to get them corrected so that they don’t keep you from getting the best interest rate possible.

 Checking your own credit report doesn’t impact your credit score at all because credit reporting agencies handle these inquiries differently.
 Federal law dictates that everyone is allowed one free annual credit report, which you can get at AnnualCreditReport.com.